Poetry analysis: Meter and Rhyme

 Byron's use of meter and rhyme is especially evident and rewarding when one reads the lines out loud.
 The lines have a powerful, rolling, and very evident rhythm, and they rhyme in a way that is impossible to ignore.
 In other words, the physicality of the language—how it sounds and feels—accounts for a large measure of the poem's effect.
 The poem does not have a deep, hidden, symbolic meaning.
 Rather, it is simply pleasurable to read, say, and hear.

 Critical terminology becomes useful when one attempts to account for why the language is pleasurable, and how Byron achieved this effect.
 The lines are not simply rhythmic: the rhythm is regular within a line, and is the same for each line.
 A poem having a regular rhythm (not all poems do) is said to follow a certain meter.
-In "The Destruction of Sennacherib", each line has the basic pattern of two unstressed syllables followed by a third stressed syllable, with this basic pattern being repeated four times in a line.
+In "The Destruction of Sennacherib," each line has the basic pattern of two unstressed syllables followed by a third stressed syllable, with this basic pattern being repeated four times in a line.
 Those basic patterns are called feet, and this particular pattern (weak weak STRONG) is called an anapest.
 A line with four feet is said to be in tetrameter (tetra-, from the Greek for four).
-This poem has a pleasurable and appropriate rhythm, and that rhythm has a name: this poem is written in anapestic tetrameter.
+Therefore, this poem is written in anapestic tetrameter.
 (This process of analyzing a poem's rhythms is called scansion.)
 The poem also rhymes (not all poems do), and the rhymes follow a pattern (they do not have to).
 In this case, the rhymes come right next to each other, which emphasizes them, and therefore emphasizes the sound, the physical nature, of the language.
 The effect of the poem's language derives in part from Byron's choice of an appropriate pattern of rhyme (or rhyme scheme): these adjacent, rhyming lines are called couplets.
 The sound, the physical nature, of the language is also emphasized by alliteration, as in the repetition of s sounds in the third line: "And the sheen of their spears was like stars on the sea".